Does Snapchat Have Parental Controls? What Every Parent Should Know

 Beyond Family Center's parental controls, adjusting Snapchat's privacy settings can further protect your child.
 Here are key settings you can change on their phone to improve safety:

-• Prevent phone number searching: Ensure that strangers cannot find your child’s Snapchat account through their phone number.
+4. Prevent phone number searching: Ensure strangers cannot find your child's Snapchat account by searching for their phone number.
 Here are the steps: Click Profile > Settings > Mobile Number > Disable Let others find me using my mobile number.

-• Customize notifications: Review and adjust the notifications to minimize distractions and promote healthy app usage.
+5. Customize notifications: Review and adjust them to minimize distractions and promote healthy app use.
 Follow these steps: Click Profile > Settings > Notifications > Toggle off unnecessary notifications.

-• Set up two-factor authentication: This setting adds an extra layer of security by requiring a verification code when logging into your child’s account.
+6. Set up two-factor authentication: This setting adds an extra layer of security by requiring a verification code when your child logs in to their account.
 Here are the steps: Tap Profile > Settings > Two-Factor Authentication > Follow the onscreen instructions.

 Is Snapchat safe for kids?

-Although Snapchat has parental controls like Discord, the app's design and features still present potential risks for younger users.
+Although Snapchat has parental controls, its design and features still pose potential risks to younger users.
 For instance, Snapchat scams can target teens, tricking them into sharing personal information or clicking on malicious links.
 Parents need to educate their children about these dangers.

-Here are some of the ways Snapchat can be unsafe for teens:
+Here are 6 ways Snapchat can be unsafe for teens:

 Other ways to keep your child safe on Snapchat

-In addition to the Family Center, parents need to follow general social media safety tips to ensure their child’s safety across social media.
-Here’s a few tips you can follow:
+In addition to the Family Center, parents should follow general social media safety tips to ensure their child's safety online.
+Here are a few tips you can follow:

 Check in with your child's Snapchat content

 Have regular conversations with your child about the content they see on Snapchat.
-Encourage them to share their experiences and come to you if they see anything inappropriate or that makes them uncomfortable.
+Encourage them to share their experiences and to come to you if they see anything inappropriate or uncomfortable.

 Teach good online habits